 - Bile Fascination: In-Universe.
 The principle of the show is watching a guy reviewing So Bad, It's Good/So Bad Its Horrible videogames.
 Bile Fascination by proxy.

 - Black Comedy:

-- When he tested China Syndrome on Atari 2600, he argued about the plot being "completely unrealistic".
-The video was posted in April 2011 and said plot involved a nuclear incident triggered by an earthquake somewhere in Asia...
+- When testing China Syndrome on Atari 2600, he argues about the plot being "completely unrealistic".
+The video was posted in April 2011 and said plot involves a nuclear incident triggered by an earthquake somewhere in Asia...
 The intentional irony is made even more unsettling by a unusual camera angle while he is saying this.

 - Another example in his Addams Family games review when Seb gives him another game while wearing white all over his face and a bald cap, looking like Uncle Fester.JdG: Oh, I get it, you're disguised as Fester!
 Very funny!

 - Blasphemous Boast: "Chuck Norris himself could not beat this game!"

 - Blatant Lies: During The Legend of Zelda: Faces of Evil review, JdG says he broke his CD-i controller, the other one he had he lost, and Seb finally got him one, after which he thanks Seb.
 During the speech, a Photo Montage is shown, where JdG deliberately throws the other CD-i controller away and when Seb finds him one, JdG runs after Seb with a rifle and tries to shoot him.

 - "Blind Idiot" Translation: